IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        Load level  Node    Power demand of the node for each load level  MW
 ==========  ==============  ==========  ======  ============================================  ==

-The demand can be negative for the (transmission) nodes where there is (renewable) generation in lower voltage levels.
+The electricity demand can be negative for the (transmission) nodes where there is (renewable) generation in lower voltage levels.
 This negative demand is equivalent to generate that power amount in this node.
 Internally, all the values below if positive demand (or above if negative demand) 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.

 System inertia